remotesynth/certifiedfreshevents/content/events/moar-serverless-2021.md

 ## Schedule {#schedule}

 Moar Serverless!! will feature a full day of sessions in a single track format.
 We're still working to finalize our schedule.
-Check back again soon.
+Check back again soon for final session details.

+{{< conf-schedule >}}

 ## Code of Conduct {#coc}